Planting Site Basics

 What Trees Are We Planting?

-The trees planted at our sites in Tanzania are part of an agroforestry system.
+The trees planted at our site in Tanzania are part of an agroforestry system.
 This system combines farming with tree planting on the same land to create environmental, economic, and social benefits for the community.
 Our planting partners harvest seeds from native trees, nurture them into saplings at local nurseries, and eventually plant them.
-These native tree species work in harmony with farmers’ bio-intensive gardens to help create more nutrient-rich soil.
+These native tree species work in harmony with farmers’ biointensive gardens to help create more nutrient-rich soil.
 As the land around Mt.
 Kilimanjaro regenerates, crop yields increase, and farmers are able to feed their families and sell extra produce for income.

 Who’s Planting With Us?